DanieleBelfiore/TiramiSu/README.md

-# Tiramisu
+# Tiramisù
-An Android App to help to think positive, every day a new positive thought
+An Android App to help to think positive, every day a new positive thought.